plaidml/plaidml/docs/usage/edsl_examples.rst

 *******************

 Quantization is a promising new approach used to reduce memory and compute resources required by neural network operations.
-This examples illustrates 8-bit uniform quantization operation :cite:`ob2018quantization` in eDSL.
+This example illustrates 8-bit uniform quantization operation :cite:`jacob2018quantization`:cite:`jain2020efficient`  in eDSL.
 The expected output is a quantized 8-bit tensor.
 This is accomplished using a simple technique illustrated below.

 .. math::